sigsum/sigsum/proposals/2025-11-add-leaf-context.md

 ### Including context

-To add a leaf with context, there's an additional `context` input for add leaf. *Open question*: Add a new endpoint `add-context-leaf`, or introduce an optional `context` line in the input body for the existing `add-leaf` end-point?
+To add a leaf with context, we need an additional `context` input for add leaf.
+Add a new endpoint `add-context-leaf`, where the request body format for `add-leaf` is extended with a new line with key `context` and value being the hex-encoded context.

 For a leaf with context, the `signature` is formed over the concatenation of the namespace string